inexorgame-obsolete/wiki-mirror/Decentralized-server-list.md

 * Each server registers itself to the masterserver.
 * Each game client requests a server list from the masterserver.

-## What are the problems with the masterserver?
+## What are the problems with the original Sauerbraten masterserver?

 * Single point of failure (centralized server list)!
 * One person **dictates** if a server is suitable or not!